• Search Engine Land

 • Do you have the budget required to reach your SEO objectives?

-SEO Opportunities
+SEO opportunities

-Your SEO opportunities are born out of the strengths and weaknesses.
 Strengths are areas to build upon.
-Weaknesses are areas to be explored.
+Weaknesses are areas to explore.

 • What content could be built that would have a significant impact?